Managing Student Loans

 • Private student loans: Private student loan forbearance varies between lenders and is more limited than the federal student loan forbearance.
 Some servicers charge borrowers a flat fee to place loans into forbearance for a period of three months.
 Contact your private student loan servicer as early as possible if you want to explore this option.

-• Loan Consolidation: Debt consolidation is a method of debt refinancing that involves taking out one loan to pay off others, and comes with pros and cons to consider beforehand.
+• Loan Consolidation: Debt consolidation is a method of debt refinancing that involves taking out one loan to pay off others.
+Read this article to learn more about loan consolidation:

 • Federal loans: If you have multiple federal student loans you may be able to combine them into one loan with a fixed interest rate based on the average of the interest rates on the loans being consolidated.
 Learn more about federal loan consolidation in Federal Student Aid Student Loan Consolidation.